 The carbs you need can vary depending on your activity level and body type.

-The amount of carbohydrates you need daily can vary depending on your activity level and body type.
+The daily carbohydrates can vary depending on your activity level and body type.
 If you’re sedentary, for example, the recommended daily intake is 130 grams for women and 155 grams for men.
 Those who are moderately active may need 225 to 325 grams per day—and if you’re very busy, it’s OK to have up to 400 grams daily.

-Some people can lose weight on 20 grams of carbs, while others need more than 200 grams per day.
+Some people can lose weight on 20 grams of carbs, while others need more than 200 grams daily.

 Experts recommend that healthy adults consume between 40-60% of their daily calories from carbohydrates (about 200 grams per day), although some people can lose weight on 20 grams per day, while others may need over 200 grams per day.
 Achieving an optimal amount of carbs for weight loss is not easy; many factors are involved, such as how much exercise a person gets and what their basal metabolic rate is like.

 If you’re new to low-carb diets, start with 50 grams of carbs daily or less.

 If you have a medical condition that requires more carbohydrates, talk to your doctor about your options.